microsoft/PlanetaryComputerDataCatalog/docs/overview/qgis-plugin.md

 **Note that assets added added as COG layers are signed using the SAS token mechanism, which expires by default after an hour.** You'll need to re-add the layer, though we're working on improvements to that workflow in the next version of the plugin.
-This option will perform well on the Hub instance of QGIS, but may be slower if you're working with a local QGIS instance.
+This option may be slower if you're working with a local QGIS instance.
 3. _Download the asset_.
 The plugin also allows you to download the asset directly, so you can work with the file itself.
 Be sure to set your download directory on the Settings tab to a path located within your home directory, so the data is preserved between launches.